Troublemaker123/AcademyApp/README.md

 2. Academy employee
 3. Mentor

-Administrator would manage users in the app, academy employee would manage the academy program and mentor would manage details of current teaching program.
+The administrator would manage users in the app, the academy employee would manage the academy program and the mentor would manage details of the current teaching program.

 ## Getting Started